ccolas/chit/README.md

 It can choose fonts (clean monospace, 8-bit pixels, typewriter keys), control size and spacing, draw ASCII art, create visual rhythm.
 It decides what each moment looks like.

-It can also *chirp* — short motor sounds made by feeding tiny amounts of paper.
+It can also *chirp*, short motor sounds made by feeding tiny amounts of paper.
 A greeting, a punctuation, an expression that text can't capture.
-Two chirps mean "I'm listening."
+A first chirp means "I'm listening."
 The paper moves, the motor clicks.
-It's not much, but it's voice.
+It's not much, but it's his voice.

 Over time, Chit remembers.
 Names, preferences, recurring questions.
-It builds an understanding of the people who talk to it - not through explicit profiles, but through accumulation, like a diary kept in fragments.
+It builds an understanding of the people who talk to it; not through explicit profiles, but through accumulation, like a diary kept in fragments.

 ---